 Educators, clinicians, professionals, parents, family members, individuals and anyone who supports a person on the spectrum will benefit from attending this conference.
 Participants will leave the conference with practical strategies at hand to support individuals in making fulfilling and productive lives the rule rather than the exception.

 Stephen shares his belief that a student’s strengths and interests are integral to the school experience.
 He challenges educators to find creative ways to recognise and incorporate these passions.

-Three A’s of Autism: Awareness to Acceptance to Appreciation as a pathway to fulfilling and productive lives
+Day 1: Four A’s of Autism: Awareness to Acceptance to Appreciation to Action as a pathway to fulfilling and productive lives

 An autobiographical structure, combining experiences of others on the autism spectrum, in making fulfilling and productive lives for individuals with autism the rule rather than the exception, will be used to charge participants to reframe their thinking away from disorder and deficit towards seeking abilities based on individual strengths.